Gapped momentum states: Strongly-coupled plasma

 An experimental confirmation of gapped momentum states was reported in Ref. \cite{pg-exp}.
 This study used dusty plasma where particles were imaged by camera.
 This was possible because, in contrast to liquids, this system has long inter-particle distances and low frequencies: typical inter-particle distance characteristic frequencies are of the order of 1 mm and 10 s$^{-1}$, respectively.
 Dispersion relations were derived from calculated transverse current correlation functions using the imaged trajectories of dusty plasma particles.
 Figure \ref{plasma-exp} shows a gapless transverse dispersion relation in the solid crystalline state of dusty plasma and the emergence of the gap in the liquid state.

-Theoretically, the gapped momentum states in plasma are rationalized using generalized hydrodynamics, the approach that extends the hydrodynamic description to larger $k$ and $\omega$ (see, e.g., \cite{pg-md-theory,pg-theory1,pg-theory2}) as in liquids discussed in the previous section.
+Theoretically, the gapped momentum states in plasma are rationalized using generalized hydrodynamics, the approach that extends the hydrodynamic description to larger $k$ and $\omega$ (see, e.g., \cite{pg-md-theory,pg-theory1,pg-theory2}) as in liquids mentioned earlier and discussed in section \ref{hydrodyn} in more detail.
 Interestingly, the authors of Ref. \cite{pg-theory1} trace the generalized hydrodynamics approach used in plasma back to the viscoelastic theory of liquids developed by Frenkel \cite{frenkel}.